Theology

 The word “holy” makes many people cringe.
 It conjures images of pious posturing—the “holier than thou” attitude of those who look down on others with moral superiority.
-We use it to characterize individuals who appear judgmental, flawless, or excessively positive.
+We use it to characterize individuals who appear judgmental or “excessively positive.”

 But this modern understanding has drifted remarkably far from the word’s original meaning.
-The Bible doesn’t say that being holy means being perfect.
+The Bible doesn’t say that being holy means being perfect in the modern sense of the word.
 It means being different in a fundamental way.
 And hidden within that powerful idea is an invitation that could change your life.

 The Great Misunderstanding